mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-activation.md

 export function setDefaultSchedulerType( schedulerType: number): number
 ```

 The `setDefaultSchedulerType` function sets the default scheduler type that is used by `$activate`, `$deactivate` and `IStyleRule.setProp` functions if called without explicitly providing value to the scheduler type parameter.
-Returns the type of the previous default activator or 0 if an error occurs (e.g. the given scheduler type ID is not registered).
+Returns the type of the previous default scheduler or 0 if an error occurs (e.g. the given scheduler type ID is not registered).

 #### getDefaultSchedulerType() Function